umaarora/umaarora.github.io/_pages/haleakala.md

 ---
 layout: post
-title: Into the Crater (Apparently): A Tale of Friendship and Hitchhiking in Haleakalā
+title: "Into the Crater (Apparently): A Tale of Friendship and Hitchhiking in Haleakalā"
 permalink: /haleakala/
 ---